yienyoong/tp/docs/UserGuide.md

 This section aims to help you to navigate the user guide.
 <br>

-[Quick start](#quick-start) section has been provided to help you set up Vax@NUS.
+1. A [Quick start](#quick-start) section has been provided to help you set up Vax@NUS.
 <br>

-Alternatively, to learn more about our features and the details of each command, do refer to [Features](#features).
+2. You may be interested in our [Features](#features) section to learn more about our features and the details of each command.
 <br>

-If you are interested to know about the valid input taken in by our commands, do take a look at [Input-Formats](#input-formats).
+3. For a smooth user experience, please refer to the [Input Formats](#input-formats) section for more information regarding the input format accepted by the commands.

 <div markdown="block" class="alert alert-info">